Anbe Un Vasam: Production

 R. Balu who directed romantic films such as Kaalamellam Kadhal Vaazhga (1997) and Unnudan (1998) launched the new face Ashwin as the hero in Anbe Un Vasam.
 Before coming to films, Ashwin had learnt filmy dance and stunt apart from taking up the acting course from Film Institute.
 Rathi Arumugam signed to play the female lead role while the producer's son was introduced as a second hero.
 Dhina was signed on to compose the film's soundtrack and Abdul Rahman's was chosen to handle the camera.
 Two songs were picturised in Mauritius and the film producer stated, "We were given full police protection from Mauritius Government and also The Film Development Corporation of Mauritius were very helpful".

 Soundtrack

 The film score and the soundtrack were composed by Dhina.

 Reception

-Balaji Balasubramaniam of bbthots.com wrote, "Badly defined characters behaving in impractical ways, ridiculous situations and a silly, miscalculated ending are just some of the things wrong here".
-Another reviewer criticized the film's plot holes and the poor acting of Ashwin and he added that the only saving grace of the film was Rathi.
+A reviewer criticized the film's plot holes and the poor acting of Ashwin and he added that the only saving grace of the film was Rathi.